Donegal Town to Sligo Town: 62 miles / 2 hours at 30mph

 Donegal Town to Mullaghmore Head

-The beginning of this route brings us to Donegal town, and your farewell to this vast county as you head southbound on the Wild Atlantic Way.
-Settle in for the evening after a stroll along the harbor and a feed of Donegal Bay oysters fresh from the trawlers.
+The route begins in Donegal town, before heading southbound on the Wild Atlantic Way.
+Settle in for the evening after a stroll along the harbour and a feed of Donegal Bay oysters, fresh from the trawlers.

 And so we move towards Mullaghmore, but not before a brief but beautiful stop in the ever-verdant county of Leitrim.